kyma-project/community/internal/proposals/logs/dynamic-backend-configuration/fluentbit-operator.md

 * Having a custom operator to keep the independence in the user-facing interface and additional have the advantage of the fluent-bit operator as internal mechanism will increase the dependencies heavy, and adds another component to maintain from all kind of aspects like for example security scanning.

 ## Chances custom operator
-* The custom operator will be written as part of the kyma team and will be in full control, especially it's interface can be designed so that it fits 100% into the usage scenarios.
+* The custom operator will be written as part of the Kyma team and will be in full control, especially its interface which can be designed so that it fits 100% into the usage scenarios.
 Furthermore, it does not have to be specific to the logging scenario, it can be extended to any other observability related usage and has the chance of providing an unified and consistent approach to the users.
 * The Kyma Telemetry Operator is a very simple implementation of a FluentBit Operator, which supports all official configurations of the currently used FluentBit version in Kyma, as it relies on a free-form interface without specific syntax validation (**less indirection** which saves maintenance).
-Thus, kyma do not have to rely on anyone to have new fluent-bit features usable.
+Thus, Kyma does not have to rely on anyone to have new fluent-bit features usable.

 ## Risks custom operator
 * If the custom operator develops in a similar direction as the fluent-bit operator, then Kyma could have used simply that operator and **could have saved investment**, seeing development and maintenance efforts.
 Potentially the fluent-bit operator will have a much bigger community and with that feature richness and stability in long-term. **-> Investment risk**
 * Users might complain why it is so hard to configure fluent-bit while there is an accepted way out there available.
 So there must be a good differentiation so that users immediately see the value of the different approach. **-> Publicity/Strategic risk**

 # Conclusion
 Both operators are quite trivial from the functional aspects and code base (at least for now).
-Introducing the maintenance effort for a full external component for that relatively small functionality seems not woth of.
-Furthermore, kyma will loose the flexibility of changing the user interface to its need and cannot come up with a consistent solution across the other domains (tracing, monitoring).
+Introducing the maintenance effort for a full external component for that relatively small functionality does not seem worthwhile.
+Furthermore, Kyma will lose the flexibility of changing the user interface as needed and cannot come up with a consistent solution across the other domains (tracing, monitoring).

-For now decision is to go with the custom operator, but the decision should be re-evaluated periodical to not miss the point in time where the investment on our side should be stopped
+For now, the decision is to go with the custom operator, but the decision should be re-evaluated periodically so as not to miss the point in time where the investment on our side should be stopped.